mcharleston/kowhai/README.md

-# cospec
+# Kowhai

-C++ program to model coevolution at species level
+C++ program to both model coevolution at species level, and do cophylogenetic analysis.